 Q: I’m experiencing an unusual amount of stress in my life, and my skin has never felt so irritated.
 I haven’t broken out like this since high school.
 What’s happening?

-Dr. Schaffran: If you find yourself dealing with irritated skin and acne again (or still) in your 30s and 40s, first know that you’re definitely not alone.
+Dr. Schaffran: From eczema flare-ups to recurrent hives to — you guessed it — dreaded breakouts, stress can make the skin more sensitive and irritable.
 One of the most common questions I get asked by women is, “Why am I dealing with breakouts at this age?”
 Whether you had it as a teenager and are seeing it persist or recur in adulthood, or are tackling it for the first time, there are likely two main culprits: hormones and stress.

 Hormones change and cycle in different ways at different times in your life, and some of those shifts can impact your skin in adulthood — just like they did during puberty.